grafana/pyroscope/docs/sources/operators-guide/configure/about-versioning.md

 ## Reading old data

-The Grafana Mimir maintainers commit to ensuring that future versions can read data written by versions within the last two years.
+The Grafana Fire maintainers commit to ensuring that future versions can read data written by versions within the last two years.
 In practice, we expect to be able to read data written more than two years ago, but a minimum of two years is our guarantee.

 ## API Compatibility

-Grafana Mimir strives to be 100% compatible with the Prometheus HTTP API which is by default served by endpoints with the /prometheus HTTP path prefix `/prometheus/*`.
+Grafana Fire strives to be 100% compatible with the Prometheus HTTP API which is by default served by endpoints with the /prometheus HTTP path prefix `/prometheus/*`.

 We consider any deviation from this 100% API compatibility to be a bug, except for the following scenarios:

 - Additional API endpoints for creating, removing, modifying alerts, and recording rules.
-- Additional APIs that push metrics (under `/prometheus/api/push`).
+- Additional APIs that push profiles (under `/prometheus/api/push`).
-- Additional API endpoints for management of Grafana Mimir, such as the ring.
+- Additional API endpoints for management of Grafana Fire, such as the ring.
 These APIs are not included in any compatibility guarantees.
 - [Delete series API](https://prometheus.io/docs/prometheus/latest/querying/api/#delete-series).

 ## Experimental features

-Grafana Mimir is an actively developed project and we encourage the introduction of new features and capabilities.
+Grafana Fire is an actively developed project and we encourage the introduction of new features and capabilities.
-Not everything in each release of Grafana Mimir is considered production-ready.
+Not everything in each release of Grafana Fire is considered production-ready.
 We mark as "Experimental" all features and flags that we don't consider production-ready.

 We do not guarantee backwards compatibility for experimental features and flags.